HPE/terraform-provider-hpegl/docs/resources/vmaas_network.md

 Network resource facilitates creating,
 		updating and deleting NSX-T Networks.
 `hpegl_vmaas_network` resource supports NSX-T network creation.
+For more information, see [Private cloud networking using VMware NSX-T](https://www.hpe.com/info/HPE-GreenLake-private-cloud-networking).

-For creating an NSX-T network please refer following examples.
+For creating an NSX-T network, see the following examples.

 ## Example usage for creating NSX-T Network with all possible attributes